-It’s still early days (though the writing has been on the wall for 2 years).
 A little context.
 Where to start?
 Let’s try 1970.
-The birth of the Range Rover, open air cab Massey Ferguson combines, benchmark startdate for farmland birds, excitement of new kit and now banned pesticides, an explosion of supermarket choice, and the journey into Europe.
+The birth of the Range Rover, open air combine harvesters, benchmark date for farmland birds, plenty of new farm kit and pesticides (many now banned), an explosion of supermarket choice.
+And, of course a journey towards Europe.

 Saloon selective

-There’s much in the Ag Act still to unpick.
-Standards (food safety, animal welfare, generic enviro, farming practices) have had an energetic outing.
-The Economist expressed it well in “Pig of problem” (free to read here).
+There’s much in the Agriculture Act still to unpick.
+Complex issues around standards (food safety/animal welfare/environmental/farming practice – pick, mix, or conflate at your whim) continue to have energetic outings.
+The Economist expressed some of them well in “Pig of a problem” (free to read here).

 Small print, big issues

 It’s worth exploring the Ag Act now.
-Sustainable Farming Incentive, Farming Investment Fund, Farm Resilience Fund 2021-24, Innovation Research.
+Sustainable Farming Incentive (now closed), Farming Investment Fund, Farm Resilience Fund (advisors announced July 2021) Innovation Research.
 Don’t leave it to others.
 Or too late.
-It cries out for creative, disruptive thinking (not always a forte of a conservative rural sector).
+Or to consultants.
+It cries out for creative, at times disruptive discussions.
+Even contrarian thinking amongst your peers.

-There’s support for facilitated producer groups (buyer co-ops, as well as producing wildlife), and funds to upgrade failing slurry stores.
-Time to reform tenancies (to temper high rents to ensure tenants can sustain family farms, mental health, soils and skylarks).
+There’s support for facilitated farmer groups (from machinery rings, buyer co-ops, to ‘producers’ of wildlife).
+Funds to upgrade failing slurry stores.
+Time to reform tenancies – to temper unsustainable rents to enable tenants can sustain their farm, their mental health, soil and curlew.

-A link to Defra’s start-of-the-journey booklet.
-Get involved – Defra are looking to co-design.
-There are robust brave kitchen discussions ahead (hopefully more face-to-face after the Zoom gloom).
-Be curious on elements of land sharing and sparing at any scale: don’t fear becoming a primary land manager, with food producer on the side.
-Talk and walk with others – shelve ideals and be open to ideas from all comers.
+Here’s a link to Defra’s start-of-the-journey booklet – they are seeking help on co-design.
+There are robust tough farm kitchen discussions ahead (hopefully more face-to-face than online).
+Be curious around land sharing and sparing narratives at different scales: don’t fear becoming a ‘land manager’.
+Talk and walk with others, shelve ideals and be open to ideas from all parties.

 Never tell people how to do things.
 Tell them what to do and they will surprise you with their ingenuity